serebrov/serebrov.github.io-hugo/content/posts/2015-05-20-cloudwatch-setup.md

 ```

 Note that metrics and alarms are optional and log data will be sent to CloudWatch Logs even if there are no metrics/alarms.
-But in this case, it will be necessary to review logs manually and setup metrics and alarms later if needed.
+But in this case, it will be necessary to review logs manually and set up metrics and alarms later if needed.

 ## Links